 Prescription drug addiction is a growing epidemic in our country, but there is hope.
 At Miracles Recovery Center located in Port Saint Lucie, FL, we understand that recovery does not look the same for everyone and that different people have different needs.

-At Miracles Recovery, we offer intense inpatient or outpatient treatment options in order to best meet your needs.
-If you or your loved one requires round-the-clock care, our inpatient treatment center will take incredible care of you from start to finish.
+At Miracles Recovery, we offer intense inpatient or outpatient treatment plans in order to best meet your needs.
+If you or your loved one requires round-the-clock care due to substance abuse-causing substance use disorders or health conditions, our inpatient treatment center will take incredible care of you from start to finish.

-If you crave the freedom to come and go and have a support system at home to aid in recovery, you may want to go with our intensive outpatient program.
+If you crave the freedom to come and go and have a support group system at home to aid in recovery, you may want to go with our intensive outpatient addiction treatment program.

 Whichever program you decide is right for your needs, you will be met by caring, licensed professionals who truly have the best interest of their patients at heart.

-If you or your loved one require treatment for prescription drug addiction, allow Miracles Recovery to come alongside you today.
+If you, your loved one, or your family members require treatment programs for prescription drug addiction treatment, allow Miracles Recovery to come alongside you today.
 You will be glad you did!